 If using TimescaleDB, in order to take full advantage of TimescaleDB automatic partitioning of history and trends tables, Override item history period and Override item trend period options must be enabled as well as Enable internal housekeeping option for history and trends.
-Otherwise, the data kept in these tables will still be stored in partitions, however, the housekeeper will be cleaning the history and trends by deleting individual records rather than by dropping outdated partitions.
-When dropping of outdated partitions is enabled, Zabbix server and frontend will no longer keep track of deleted items and history for deleted items will be cleared when an outdated partition is deleted.
+Otherwise, data kept in these tables will still be stored in partitions, however, the housekeeper will not drop outdated partitions, and warnings about incorrect configuration will be displayed.
+When dropping of outdated partitions is enabled, Zabbix server and frontend will no longer keep track of deleted items, and history for deleted items will be cleared when an outdated partition is deleted.

 Time suffixes are supported in the period fields, e.g. 1d (one day), 1w (one week).
 Minimum is 1 day (1 hour for history), maximum 25 years.

 Reset defaults button allows to revert any changes made.

 The Images section displays all the images available in Zabbix.
 Images are stored in the database.

 The Type dropdown allows you to switch between icon and background images: